Page loading ... Please wait.

 Printer Friendly Page

 Cornmeal is made from corn kernels that have been dried and ground.
 It is known as Polenta in Italy and Maize Meal in other parts of the world.
-It comes in different colors and textures with 'stone ground' cornmeal having a coarser grind.
+It comes in different colors (white or yellow) and textures with 'stone ground' cornmeal having a coarser grind.
 Whereas regular cornmeal is made from corn that has had its germ removed during the milling process, 'stone ground' cornmeal uses the entire grain.
 This gives it a more pronounced nutty toasted corn flavor and crunchy texture.
-I mention stone ground cornmeal because that is what I like to use in this recipe although regular fine ground cornmeal is perfectly good.
+Use whatever type of cornmeal you like in this recipe.
 When buying cornmeal make sure to check the expiration date on the container and store in a cool dry place.

-Preheat oven to 425 degrees F (220 degrees C) and place the oven rack in the center of the oven.
+Cornmeal Scones: Preheat your oven to 400 degrees F (200 degrees C) and place the oven rack in the center of the oven.
 Line a baking sheet with parchment paper.

-Transfer to a lightly floured surface and knead dough gently four or five times and then pat, or roll, the dough into a circle that is about 7 inches (18 cm) round and about 1 1/2 inches (3.75 cm) thick.
-Cut this circle in half, then cut each half into 3 pie-shaped wedges (triangles).
+Transfer to a lightly floured surface and knead dough gently four or five times and then pat, or roll, the dough into a 7 inch (18 cm) round.
+Cut this circle in half, then cut each half into 4 pie-shaped wedges (triangles).
 Place the scones on the baking sheet.
 Brush the tops of the scones with a little cream.

-Bake for about 15 to 20 minutes or until golden brown and a toothpick inserted in the middle comes out clean.
+Bake for about 15 to 20 minutes or until golden brown and a toothpick inserted in the middle of a scone comes out clean.
 Remove from oven and transfer to a wire rack to cool.

 Cornmeal Scones: